Environmental sustainability

 Future goals

-• In 2023, we aim to meet more than 85% of our energy needs with renewable energy.
+- In 2024, we aim to meet 100% of our energy needs in production with hydropower.

 Emissions